An arithmetic Yau-Zaslow formula: The motivic Euler characteristic and transfer maps

-which is clear by naturality of the motivic Euler characteristic, the semilinear actions on both sides, and the fact that Galois descent is compatible with the motivic Euler characteristic as in Theorem $\ref{TwistingCompatibility}$. \end{proof}
+which is clear by naturality of the motivic Euler characteristic, the semilinear actions on both sides, and the fact that Galois descent is compatible with the motivic Euler characteristic as in Corollary $\ref{DescentIsomorphism}$. \end{proof}